danyim/indecks/README.md

 # indecks
 An interactive index card study app built using React/Redux.
-Use it to study (cram?) for tests.
+Use it to study and/or cram for tests on a desktop or a mobile device.

 [Live Link](https://danyim.github.io/indecks/)